Logistics in the “new normal”

 The implementation of Clean Air Zones (CAZs) has been called a tax on trucks and a war on white vans.
 Many operators breathed a sigh of relief when the first wave of CAZs were postponed, but that only buys them a bit more time to prepare.
 A growing number of studies show that those living and working in cities do not want to relinquish the air quality benefits which came about as a result of lockdown.

 In fact, many local authorities are presently ploughing ahead with plans for increased pedestrianisation and more bike lanes in city and town centres.
-This is expected to lead to a further fracturing of the logistics market, particularly for final-mile delivery.
+This is expected to lead to a further fracturing of the logistics market, particularly for final-mile delivery, with e-cargo bikes playing an increasing role.
 Indeed, it could be problematic for van operators if the current surge in demand for home delivery continues.
 However, it is also expected to create more opportunities for smaller and medium sized companies (SMEs), as well as changing how goods are delivered.

 “It is possible to expand home delivery in a way that is both sustainable and profitable,” said Colin Ferguson, CEO of The Algorithm People.
 “There will be huge opportunities here for smaller, more agile companies to enter the market for final-mile deliveries.
 They could all benefit from the type of route optimisation software that was previously only available to much larger firms.

 “The Government has recently allocated millions to its e-cargo bike fund and billions to bike lanes.
 We therefore expect to see increased use of e-cargo bikes in city centres – and My Transport Planner is already capable of optimising them.

 “Pedestrianisation will require a more multi-modal approach and potentially mobile hubs, where commercial vehicles make stops around the outskirts of urban areas and are met by electric vehicles.
 Optimisation could make a huge difference to the efficiency of such operations.”